 What troubled me most about taking my husband back was the risk I ran of communicating to my two daughters and my son that cheating or being cheated on was in any way acceptable behavior from them or their spouses.
 That was not a message I ever wanted to send.

-For that reason, among a few others, I quickly reconsidered my decision, after five days to be exact, and requested my husband retain an attorney, which I had already done the same week I had learned he had been unfaithful to me.
+For that reason, among a few others, I reconsidered my decision five days later and requested my husband retain an attorney, which I had already done the same week I had learned he had been unfaithful to me.
 And I began the process of rebuilding my life, alone, as a single parent of three.

 Divorced life has not been easy, and it continues to be a struggle.
 Loneliness, financial concerns, and stress are constant combatants.
 But with every day, including the bad ones, I make progress – with my career, financial stability, relationships, and, most of all, outlook.

 My children have been along for the ride the entire time, watching and learning.
 In many instances, I have been a case study in what not to do.
 There have also been the times when I decided just right.
 And, of course, there were those moments when I haven’t always been quite sure.
 Opting for single life fell into this last category, until relatively recently.

 No longer do I question the choice I made.
 I hope my children would make the same decision for themselves if ever in a similar position.

 A few months ago, my eldest child was working on a school project at our house with a classmate.
 When this girl saw me working at my desk, she asked my daughter what I was doing.
 My daughter explained I was a writer and had started a business.
 The girl remarked how she thought that was cool.
 What was even cooler is that my daughter told me the story after the girl went home, adding how proud that made her feel and how proud she was of me.